jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 **KEYWORDS:** INFANTRY, CORE, DARK REAPERS

-#### > WARGEAR OPTIONS:
-- The Dark Reaper Exarch may replace their reaper launcher with a shuriken cannon, Aeldari missile launcher or tempest launcher.
 #### > SPECIAL RULES:
 - **Inescapable Accuracy:** Models in this unit can ignore 1 Impairment when making ranged attacks.

+#### > OPTIONS:
+- The Dark Reaper Exarch may replace their reaper launcher with a shuriken cannon, Aeldari missile launcher or tempest launcher.

 ### \[Dedicated Transport] Wave Serpent